Insights From Insurance for Fair Machine Learning

 \section{Discussion}

 The main claim of our work is that insurance is an insightful analogon for the social situatedness and impact of machine learning systems.
 By traversing this conceptual bridge, machine learning scholars can make use of the rich and interdisciplinary literature on insurance.
-In particular, we suggest that the multifaceted concept of responsibility, including the dimensions of causality and control and associated downstream effects, deserves more attention.
-We have discussed two interrelated threads with relevance to both domains: performativity and tensions between aggregate and individual.
-At a different textual layer, we have leveraged those insights to problematize actuarial fairness as a notion of fairness in the normative sense, or what some prefer to call justice \citep{vredenburghfairness}.\footnote{In fact, for \citet{vredenburghfairness}, leaning on \citet{broome1990fairness}, fairness is a narrower standard than justice: ``fairness requires respecting people's claims in proportion to the strength of those claims''.} In this way, our suggestions are in line with others who demand moving beyond formal fairness to substantive equality \citep{green2022escaping} and argue that accurate predictive models need not be `fair' \citep{eidelson2021patterned}.
+In particular, we suggest that the multifaceted concept of responsibility, tightly linked to causality and control, deserves more attention.
+We have illustrated problems with actuarial fairness as a notion of fairness in the normative sense.
+In this way, our suggestions are in line with others who demand moving beyond formal fairness to substantive fairness \citep{green2022escaping} and argue that accurate predictive models need not be `fair' \citep{eidelson2021patterned}.

-While in this text we have focused on social issues, there are also technical lessons that machine learning could take from insurance, a technology for making uncertainty manageable.
+While in this text we have focused on social issues, there are also technical lessons that machine learning could take from insurance, a technology for handling uncertainty.
 For instance, the problems of \textit{dataset shift} and \textit{model ambiguity} have been recognized in insurance as well as machine learning; for contributions from insurance see \eg \citep{milevsky2006killing,cabantous2007ambiguity,pichler2014insurance,dietz2021pricing}.
-In this context, the use of \textit{coherent risk measures} has received much attention in insurance \citep{artzner1999application}, and recently also in machine learning \citep{frohlich2022risk,royset2022risk}, where they can replace the expectation as aggregation functional and yield different trade-offs with respect to the aggregate \versus individual tension.
 On the other hand, the use of machine learning in insurance is increasing.
 We thus believe that a research agenda linking machine and learning and insurance may lead to a fruitful, two-way interaction of these fields.